acrlabs/simkube/docs/dev/contributing.md

-    /sk-ctrl   - Rust code for the `sk-ctrl` Kubernetes controller /sk-driver - Rust code for the `sk-driver` Simulation runner /sk-store  - Rust code for the tracer object store /sk-tracer    - Rust code for the `sk-tracer` Kubernetes object
+    /sk-ctrl   - Rust code for the `sk-ctrl` Kubernetes controller /sk-driver - Rust code for the `sk-driver` Simulation runner /sk-store  - Rust code for the tracer object store /sk-tracer - Rust code for the `sk-tracer` Kubernetes object /testutils - helper functions for tests
 ```

 In general, code that is specific to a single artifact should go in the subdirectory for that artifact, but code that